 I think many people entered web design much like I did with more knowledge and experience on the technical side of building web pages and less on the principles of design.
 When I look through galleries of what’s considered great design I’m often left less than excited.
 I see one site successful in doing something and then lots of other sites copying that first one.

 Certainly not everyone.
-You can find quite a number of people who have been trained in the art of design or who have successfully taught it to themselves.
+You can find quite a number of people who have been trained in the art of taught it to themselves.
 There are also some great multi-author sites out there teaching design and some experimenting with design on their own sites.

 A good design education is out there if you look for it, however for the most part there seems to be a lack of content helping others learn those same principles hence the tendency to copy.
 Sadly some of the better among us write the least often.
 Perhaps because they’re working so much designing.